 CONCLUSION Interview Statements:

-Jose de Brito Neto: Be sure to perform the tracer injection very carefully so as not to disturb the CSF and to adapt the iDISCO+ protocol to the size of the samples [1].
+Jose de Brito Neto: The critical step is to be sure to perform the tracer injection very carefully to not disturb the CSF circulation.
+The iDISCO+ protocol is very efficient but you need to adapt to the size of yours samples [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (2.5.2., 2.5.3., 4.1.)

-Jose de Brito Neto: After tracer injection into the central nervous system, classic in vivo or live imaging experiments can be performed in conjunction with the iDISCO+ protocol to detect different cell populations [1].
+Jose de Brito Neto: After tracer injection into the central nervous system, immunostaining or live imaging experiments can be also performed.
+The iDISCO+ protocol can be used to study different cell populations and tissues [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera Videographer: Can cut for time